Logiqx/gpx-ideas/docs/apis/location.md

 ​	Returns the estimated horizontal accuracy radius in meters of this location at the 68th percentile confidence level.

+​    Added in Android 8.0

 #### [getBearingAccuracyDegrees()](https://developer.android.com/reference/android/location/Location#getBearingAccuracyDegrees())

 ​	Returns the estimated bearing accuracy in degrees of this location at the 68th percentile confidence level.

 ​	Note: The word "bearing" is used instead of "course".
 It's incorrect to use the word bearing.

+​    Added in Android 8.0

 #### [getMslAltitudeAccuracyMeters()](https://developer.android.com/reference/android/location/Location#getMslAltitudeAccuracyMeters())

 ​	Returns the estimated Mean Sea Level altitude accuracy in meters of this location at the 68th percentile confidence level.

+​    Added in Android 14

 #### [getSpeedAccuracyMetersPerSecond()](https://developer.android.com/reference/android/location/Location#getSpeedAccuracyMetersPerSecond())

 ​	Returns the estimated speed accuracy in meters per second of this location at the 68th percentile confidence level.

+​    Added in Android 8.0

 #### [getVerticalAccuracyMeters()](https://developer.android.com/reference/android/location/Location#getVerticalAccuracyMeters())

 ​	Returns the estimated altitude accuracy in meters of this location at the 68th percentile confidence level.

+​    Added in Android 8.0